shakahl/go-schemaless/README.md

 SETTING UP FOR DEVELOPMENT AND RUNNING TESTS

-1. Install MySQL and postgres, setup users on both.
+1. Install MySQL, postgres, and rqlite, setup users on MySQL and Postgres.

 2 Run both shell scripts inside tools/create_shard_schemas, one at a time, loading the generated sql file into Postgres and MySQL locally.